 TECHNICAL MANAGER & PODCAST PRODUCER

 Anthony Sertel Dean is a theater designer, a sound artist, and a proud capricorn.
-Anthony composes and designs electro-acoustic sound for theater, film, and art installations.
+Anthony composes and designs electro-acoustic sound for theater, film, radio, art installations, and music ensembles.
 Anthony holds a B.A. in Theater with High Honors and a B.A. in Music with Honors from Wesleyan University, where he now works as a visiting sound designer.
 With fellow Wesleyan alumni, Anthony is a founding member of the theater group Glass Attic Collective - an ensemble of performers, designers, directors, writers, and artists driven to collaboratively tell and give visibility to stories that have been stored away or forgotten.
 When Anthony is not at The Tank, he can often be seen with The New York Neo-Futurists as their technical director.
 For more on Anthony, visit anthonydean.org

 Emily Owens is a media relations expert specializing in New York and World Premiere productions Off- and Off-Off-Broadway.
 Her clients include downtown theater venues, indie theatre companies, and self-producing artists.
 Emily's clients have been nominated for Drama Desk Awards (THE NAVIGATOR in 2012; THE MAN WHO LAUGHS in 2013), won Obie Awards (Kate Benson and Lee Sunday Evans in 2015 for A BEAUTIFUL DAY IN NOVEMBER ON THE BANKS OF THE GREATEST OF THE GREAT LAKES; Horse Trade Theater Group in 2015 for The Fire This Time Festival), and New York Innovative Theatre Awards, and received rave reviews and Critics Picks in The New York Times, Time Out NY, New York Magazine, Village Voice, Wall Street Journal, NY Post, NY Daily News, and The New Yorker.